virtual-kubelet/systemk/README.md

 * Pods can contain multiple containers.
 In systemd each container is a Unit (file).
 How can we keep track of these diff.
 Units and re-create the Pod when we need to?
 * Pod storage, secret etc. Just something on disk? `/var/lib/<something>`?

+## TODO

+* make it work enough so we can try being a kubelet for K3S
+* figure out how to connect to K3S control plane